WICG/attribution-reporting-api/event_attribution_reporting.md

 When a trigger redirect is received, the browser will find the matching source with highest `attributionsourcepriority` value and generate a report.
 The other sources will not generate reports.

-If reports were sent for these sources, it would be possible for `reportingorigin` to use these other reports to remove the noise on the attribution triggering event.
+If reports were sent for these sources, it would be possible for `reportingorigin` to use these other reports to remove the noise on the attribution triggering event, unless we introduced a mechanism to noise the sources dependently on others.

 ### Single Reporting Window